 Susie Chalom has been teaching in the Twin Cities community since 1970, when she came from Israel and taught Hebrew language and Torah at Talmud Torah of Minneapolis.
 Before that, she had taught English in the IDF to pilots who were preparing to be trained in the United States.
 She trained in Second Language Acquisition and Literature at Tel Aviv University and since then has studied many other subjects always in search of deepening and expanding her knowledge of all Jewish topics.

 Susie’s passion for Torah Study was ignited at the Melton Bible Training for teachers at Camp Ramah in the Berkshires and studying online with Gratz College Masters in Jewish Studies program.
 Her knowledge of Torah, Talmud, Midrash and Halacha was deepened over the years at studying at Pardes Yeshiva, the Conservative Yeshiva, Ayeka, and the Shalom Hartman Institute, all in Jerusalem.
 Her spiritual life was impacted and enriched at the Jewish Spirituality Institute after a two year course for educators.
 She has since become a member of the JSI Hevraya.

 After serving Adath Jeshurun for 27 years as Education Director, Susie was appointed Executive Director of the Talmud Torah of Minneapolis.
 She served in that position for ten years until retirement in 2016.
 Susie is currently teaching Torah at Talmud Torah Minneapolis and Hebrew for adults through Hineni.
 She also teaches adult classes in different venues during the school year.
 Her favorite job is teaching her grandsons and their friends Hebrew and Jewish Values at “Sassa School” this summer.
 She loves her retirement!

-Earl Schwartz is a member of Hamline University’s religion faculty.
+Earl Schwartz is retired from the Hamline University religion department.
 He is the author of numerous books and articles on Jewish life and education, including The Arc of the Covenant: Jewish Educational Success on the Upper Mississippi, a study of Jewish communal education in St. Paul.